Critical temperatures of two dimensional magnets beyond linear spin wave theory: application to CrI$_3$, MPS$_3$ (M=Ni, Mn, Fe) and CrSBr: Theory

 and it is is straightforward to show that the $\frac{1}{S}$ terms yield zero temperature corrections to the magnon gap.
 For ferromagnets $\Phi^0$ vanishes, and the magnon gap in uniaxial systems can be expressed as

 where $K=\mathrm{K}^{zz}-\mathrm{K}^{xx}$.
+This is obtained by evaluating Eq. \eqref{eq:delta-hp} with $\mathbf{u}=[1,i,0]$ and $\mathbf{v}=[0,0,1]$ (ground state magnetization along the $z$-axis).
 We see that the magnon gap vanishes in the case of $S=1/2$, which is the expected result.
 However, at finite temperatures this no longer holds and for tri-axial systems the magnon dispersion will acquire a dependence on the single-ion anisotropy at $T=0$ for $S=1/2$ and may even lead to instabilities (negative magnon energies).
 The basic reason for this failure is the truncation of $S^{\dprime \pm}_{ai}$ in Eqs. \eqref{eq:hpS+}-\eqref{eq:hpS-}, which becomes inaccurate if the anisotropy tensor couples spins that are not along the local $z$-axis.